manzellagb/datasciencecoursera/course3_assignment/codebook.md

-# TThe observations are contained in the following files:
+# The observations are contained in the following files:

 X_train.txt
 X_test.txt